hagenid/dev_task/README.md

 - create a Github repository for the DevOps parts
-- Done, ssh key create and managment
+- Done, ssh key create and managment, generate and add GPG key for Github
 - organize each and everything accordingly in the git repository
 - Done\ in process
 - in the AWS create Cloudformation template defining a VPC for the whole stuff